uwmadisoncals/cals-main-plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.7.8 - 2017-03-03 =
+* Fixed sending issues when MailPoet's sending service is selected
+* Fixed sending post notifications when tag filters are used
+* Fixed the display of incorrect newsletter title in browser preview
+* Fixed PHP notices associated with sending on multisite hosts
+* Fixed broken DKIM signing

 = 2.7.7 - 2017-01-31 =
 * Fixed activation issues on PHP 5.2